Springfield Botanical Gardens

 South Creek Greenway

-8-mile paved Greenway trail spans from McDaniel Park to Wilson’s Creek.
+8-mile paved Greenway trail spans from McDaniel Park Trailhead to Wilson’s Creek Greenway.
 Perfect for biking, running, walking, strollers and wheelchairs.
 Visit the Ozark Greenways website for additional information and maps.